-When a function is called components of a function do not have start-attributes.
+When a function is called, components of the function do not have start-attributes.
 However, a binding equation (= expression) with an expression may be present for a component.

 [Declaration assignments of the form := expression are deprecated, but otherwise identical to binding equations.]